aws-samples/devsecops-cicd/README.md

 ## Deploying pipeline:
 Download the CloudFormation template and pipeline code from GitHub repo.

 1. Log in to your AWS account if you have not done so already.
+2. On the CloudFormation console, choose Create Stack.
-Choose the CloudFormation service from the menu and select Launch Stack to launch the AWS CloudFormation console.
-Select the provided AWS CloudFormation pipeline template.
-Choose Next.
+3. Choose the provided CloudFormation pipeline template.
-2. Fill in the stack parameter as shown below (Figure 2 and Figure 3).
+4. Choose Next.
+5. Provide the stack parameters:
-3. Provide Code details, such as repository name and the branch to trigger the pipeline.
+    a.
+Under Code, provide code details, such as repository name and the branch to trigger the pipeline.
-4. Select the SAST tool (SonarQube or PHPStan) for code analysis, enter API Token, and the SAST tool URL.
-You can skip SonarQube details if PHPStan is selected as SAST tool.
+    b.
+Under SAST, choose the SAST tool (SonarQube or PHPStan) for code analysis, enter the API token and the SAST tool URL.
+You can skip SonarQube details if using PHPStan as the SAST tool.
-5. Select the DAST tool (OWASP Zap) for dynamic testing, enter API Token, DAST tool URL, and the application URL to run the scan.
+    c.
+Under DAST, choose the DAST tool (OWASP Zap) for dynamic testing and enter the API token, DAST tool URL, and the application URL to run the scan.
-6. Provide the Lambda function S3 bucket name, filename, and the handler name.
+    d.
+Under Lambda functions, enter the Lambda function S3 bucket name, filename, and the handler name.
-7. Provide the Elastic Beanstalk environment and application details for staging and production to which this pipeline will be deploying the application code.
+    e.
+Under STG Elastic Beanstalk Environment and PRD Elastic Beanstalk Environment, enter the Elastic Beanstalk environment and application details for staging and production to which this pipeline deploys the application code.
-8. Provide the e-mail address(es) to receive notifications for approvals and pipeline status changes.
-Please note, once the pipeline is deployed, you will have to confirm the subscription by clicking on the provided link in the email to receive the notifications.
+    f.
+Under General, enter the email addresses to receive notifications for approvals and pipeline status changes.

 Note: The provided CloudFormation template in this blog is formatted for AWS GovCloud, if you are setting this up in standard region, you will have to adjust the partition name in the CloudFormation template.
 For example, change arn values from “arn:aws-us-gov” to “arn:aws”.